perl11/cperl/STATUS.md

   versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).
 * many typed and modernized core modules, where signatures and types make sense and cause not much trouble.
-* some security fixes for Unicode confusables, but more are needed (use strict 'names').
+* many security fixes for Unicode symbols. no mixed scripts, normalized, no \0.
 * handle method calls on protected stashes.
 * disallow silent overflows of hash and array indices or string/name lengths.
   New "Too many elements" error and many new "overlarge" or "too large" panics.